-Emtricitabine/tenofovir, which is sold as the brand name Truvada, is a prescription medication that has become popular in the treatment of HIV and AIDS.
+Emtricitabine/tenofovir, which is sold as the brand name Truvada, is a prescription medication that has become popular in treating HIV and AIDS.
 Its uses include reducing the number of copies of HIV in the bloodstream, treating the symptoms of HIV and AIDS, and even HIV prevention.
-This medication is a combination of two separate popular and effective antiviral drugs.
+This medication is a combination of two different popular and effective antiviral drugs.
 In some situations, it might be prescribed alone.
 In other cases, it is used in combination with other HIV treatments.
 Importantly, Truvada is taken by mouth.How Does Truvada Work?

-While Truvada and Truvada PrEP has proven effective in the treatment and prevention of HIV/AIDS, there are still a number of risks that come with taking this medication.
+While Truvada and Truvada PrEP has proven effective in treating and preventing HIV/AIDS, there are still several risks that come with taking this medication.
 Some of the common Truvada side effects include:

 - Chronic, recurrent headaches that could make it hard for someone to focus or sleep

 - Abdominal pain that could lead to a loss of appetite, causing weight loss